TRPV6: Uterine and placental expression of TRPV6 and implications in pregnancy

-Implications in Human Diseases
+Clinical significance

-Transient Neonatal Hyperparathyroidism
+Transient neonatal hyperparathyroidism

 Loss of TRPV6 in murine placenta severely impairs Ca2+ transport across trophoblast and reduces embryo growth, induces bone calcification, and impairs bone development.
 In humans, the insufficient maternal-fetal transport caused by pathogenic genomic variants of TRPV6 is thought to be a cause for skeletal defects observed in selected case reports of transient neonatal hyperparathyroidism (TNHP) cases.
 These variants are believed to compromise the plasma membrane localization of the protein.
 Exome sequencing of an infant with severe antenatal onset thoracic insufficiency with accompanying fetal skeletal abnormalities indicates the critical role of TRPV6 in maternal-fetal transport.
 The study indicated that compound heterozygous variants of TRPV6 result in severe undermineralization and severe dysplasia of the fetal skeleton.

-Chronic Pancreatitis
+Chronic pancreatitis

 Recent evidence indicates that naturally occurring TRPV6 loss of function variants predisposes certain demographics to chronic pancreatitis (CP) by dysregulating calcium homeostasis in the pancreatic cells.
 Sequencing studies among chronic pancreatitis patients revealed the presence of 33 missense and 2 nonsense variants predisposed Japanese, German, and French patients to a higher risk of CP.
 Overall, these studies have shown that disease-inducing TRPV6 loss-of-function genomic variants are over-represented in German, French, Chinese, and Japanese CP patients in comparison to controls in their respective groups.
 The loss-of-function variants are believed to compromise calcium transport in the pancreas by act by either reducing the total protein level and/or compromising Ca2+ uptake activity by the channel.

-Kidney Stone Formation
+Kidney stone formation

 The role of TRPV6 in renal stone formation has been suggested through sequencing studies conducted on a cohort of 170 patients in Switzerland.
 The studies revealed that the frequency of TRPV6 gain-of-function haplotype is significantly higher in Ca2+-stone formers (nephrolithiasis) in comparison to non-formers.
 The observed hypercalciuria phenotypes from animal studies and studies on TRPV6 single nucleotide polymorphisms (SNPs) suggest that TRPV6 haplotype could be an important risk factor for absorptive and renal hypercalciuria (kidney stones due to impaired intestinal absorption and renal re-absorption respectively).
 The lower incidence of kidney stone diseases in African-Americans and a relatively higher prevalence of ancestral haplotype suggest theory according to which this haplotype endows an advantage of increased Ca2+ reabsorption in this demographic and reduces the incidence of kidney stones.